reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 #### Caveats {/*caveats*/}

-* `useLayoutEffect` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
+* `useLayoutEffect` is a Hook, so you can only call it **at the top level of your Component** or your own Hooks.
 You can't call it inside loops or conditions.
 If you need that, extract a Component and move the Effect there.

 * When Strict Mode is on, React will **run one extra development-only setup+cleanup cycle** before the first real setup.
 This is a stress-test that ensures that your cleanup logic "mirrors" your setup logic and that it stops or undoes whatever the setup is doing.
 If this causes a problem, [implement the cleanup function.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)

-* If some of your dependencies are objects or functions defined inside the component, there is a risk that they will **cause the Effect to re-run more often than needed.** To fix this, remove unnecessary [object](/reference/react/useEffect#removing-unnecessary-object-dependencies) and [function](/reference/react/useEffect#removing-unnecessary-function-dependencies) dependencies.
+* If some of your dependencies are objects or functions defined inside the Component, there is a risk that they will **cause the Effect to re-run more often than needed.** To fix this, remove unnecessary [object](/reference/react/useEffect#removing-unnecessary-object-dependencies) and [function](/reference/react/useEffect#removing-unnecessary-function-dependencies) dependencies.
 You can also [extract state updates](/reference/react/useEffect#updating-state-based-on-previous-state-from-an-effect) and [non-reactive logic](/reference/react/useEffect#reading-the-latest-props-and-state-from-an-effect) outside of your Effect.

 * Effects **only run on the client.** They don't run during server rendering.